mackieee/magento2-basket-weight-sidebar/README.md

 # Basket Weight in Checkout Sidebar for Magento 2

-Simple little display of the **total** Basket weight in Magento.
+A graceful little addition of the **total** Basket weight in at Magento 2 Checkout.
+Facilitated with Magento's Mixins.

-This may vary in display depending on your Design template.
+This is based of the Luma theme for the Native mini-cart display - so with custom themes your so milage may vary :)

 ![Example Picture](https://user-images.githubusercontent.com/883702/37090508-925ff33a-21fc-11e8-9295-5abfdecea7d4.jpg)